-- You deserve to have a healthy sex life
+- You deserve to have a healthy and enjoyable sex life.

-- It is important to find a way to separate sexual assault and sex
+- It is important to find healthy ways to separate sexual violence and sex.

-- It’s ok to say no to sex (or to say no in any context, and why that can be hard for survivors)
+- It’s okay to say "no" to sex (or to say no in any context).

-- It’s ok to want sex (it doesn’t mean you wanted the sexual assault)
+- It’s okay to want sex (it doesn’t mean you wanted the sexual violence).

-- Self-love can help reclaim a positive sexual experience
+- Self-love can help you reclaim a positive sexual experience.

-- Communicate what you really want: It is important that your actions match your words.
-Say “yes” when you mean “yes” and say “no” when you mean “no.” The absence of consent does not automatically give consent, consent must be clearly gained.
+- Communicate what you really want, It is important your actions match your words.
+Say “yes” when you mean “yes” and say “no” when you mean “no.” The absence of consent does not automatically give consent; consent must be clearly gained.